 Somewhat justified in The Legend of Zelda: A Link to the Past as you are branded the one responsible for events going wrong and the people who do know are in no position to give serious help (Shahla is in exile, your uncle is dead etc.) but does their best (giving you a sword or health containers or directions etc.)

 Zigzagged in The Legend of Zelda: Twilight Princess as when you need to get the equipment to save the world you're a wolf and only the animals recognize you.
 Also you start in a farm village in the end of nowhere so the best gear are a pair of swords (you have one and another villager the other) and a single wooden shield.
 Later though you get no help from the soldiers (lamp shaded when they run away from helping you) and Malo charges you through the nose for anything

-Even more egregious is the original The Legend of Zelda, where (according to the manual's backstory) Link is sent on his quest to reassemble the Triforce of Wisdom and rescue the princess after having saved her lady-in-waiting from monsters.
+Even more egregious is The Legend of Zelda I, where (according to the manual's backstory) Link is sent on his quest to reassemble the Triforce of Wisdom and rescue the princess after having saved her lady-in-waiting from monsters.
 Yet when he first enters the game, he's carrying nothing but a shield.
 He can acquire a free wooden sword◊ immediately, but given that the implication is that he's already been in at least one battle, what the heck was he using?

 Parodied in this Dorkly video.
 Perhaps Link beat them to death with his "smashing board."